tararelan/ELEC4840-Final-Project-2024/README.md

 - We trained the VGG19 model on this dataset for 20 epochs, with an SGD optimiser that has a learning rate of 0.01, and a binary CE loss.

 2019
-- The 2019 ISIC dataset has 20148 training images, from which we split it into 15198 training images, 5066 validation images, and 5067 testing images.
+- The 2019 ISIC dataset ([accessed here][4]) has 20148 training images, from which we split it into 15198 training images, 5066 validation images, and 5067 testing images.
 - There are nine labels:
   - Melanoma (malignant)
   - Nevus (benign)